 Measures

-In this sub-section, I will outline the four main measurement scales used in the present study.
+In this subsection, I outline the four main measurement scales used in the study.
 For each scale, I present the internal reliability statistic and a sample item.

-Media Fit Behavior.
-Media fit behavior measures the extent to which an individual considers the fit between a medium’s capability to support synchronicity, communication processes, and appropriation factors when communicating in a group project.
-While previous research has treated media fit as an experimental condition, no self-reporting measure has been developed that examines media fit behavior as an outcome variable.
-Therefore, I developed a 7-item media fit scale that is measured on a 7-point likert scale (1 being strongly disagree and 7 being strongly agree).
-Each item was constructed based on the propositions presented in MST that lead to media fit.
-While exploratory in nature, initial tests indicated high internal reliability ( = .86).
-A sample item from this scale includes “Before communicating with my team, I carefully selected media based on the preferences or expectations of my teammates”.
+Media-Fit Behavior.
+The media-fit behavior scale measures the extent to which the participant considers the fit between a medium’s capabilities of supporting synchronicity, communication processes, and appropriation factors when communicating in a group project.
+Although previous research has treated media fit as an experimental condition, no self-reporting measure has been developed that examines media fit behavior as an outcome variable.
+Therefore, I developed a 7-item media fit scale that is measured on a 7-point likert scale (1 meaning strongly disagree and 7 meaning strongly agree).
+I constructed each item based on the propositions in MST that lead to media fit.
+Initial tests of this scale indicated high internal reliability ( = .86).
+For example, this scale includes the following item: “Before communicating with my team, I carefully selected media based on the preferences or expectations of my teammates.”

-Communication Quantity (Lam, 2013).
-Communication quantity measures the number of unique communication events an individual sends during the span of a project.
-Communication quantity was collected based on the communication logs that participants kept throughout the project with each entry representing a single communication event.
-For conversational mediums like instant messaging, participants were instructed to enter the conversation as a single entry, as that entire conversation would constitute one unique event.
+Communication Quantity.
+The communication quantity scale (Lam, 2013) measures the number of unique communication events an individual sends during the span of a project.
+Communication quantity was collected based on the communication logs that participants kept throughout the project, with each entry representing a single communication event.
+For conversational mediums such as instant messaging, participants were instructed to enter the conversation as a single entry, so that entire conversation would constitute one unique event.

-Communication Quality (Lowry, Roberts, Romano, Cheney, & Hightower, 2006).
-Communication quality measures the participant’s overall perceptions of team communication quality and consists of five sub-constructs including discussion quality, appropriateness, richness, openness, and accuracy (Lowry et al., 2006).
+Communication Quality.
+The communication quality scale measures the participant’s overall perceptions of team communication quality and consists of five subscales including discussion quality, appropriateness, richness, openness, and accuracy (Lowry et al., 2006).
 Each of these is fully validated and measured on a 7-point likert scale.

-Group discussion quality (Burgoon, Bonito, et al., 2002) measures the level of “effectiveness and satisfaction experienced during group discussions and discussion development” (Lowry et al., 2006, p.
+The discussion quality subscale (Burgoon, et al., 2002) measures the level of “effectiveness and satisfaction experienced during group discussions and discussion development” (Lowry et al., 2006, p.
 635).
-A sample item includes “The outcome of the group discussions were satisfactory”.
+A sample item is “The outcome of the group discussions were satisfactory”.
 This measure has high internal reliability ( = .82)

-Communication appropriateness (Burgoon & Walther, 1990) measures how “suitable, applicable, and satisfying a group’s communication is to its members” (Lowry et al., 2006, p.
+The communication appropriateness subscale (Burgoon & Walther, 1990) measures how “suitable, applicable, and satisfying a group’s communication is to its members” (Lowry et al., 2006, p.
 635).
-A sample item includes “The group discussions were suited to the topic”.
+A sample item is “The group discussions were suited to the topic.”
 This measure has high internal reliability ( = .77).

-Communication richness (Burgoon, Bonito, et al., 2002) measures how “on-topic, detailed, and vivid messages are within a group” (Lowry et al., 2006, p.
+The communication richness subscale (Burgoon, Bonito, et al., 2002) measures how “on-topic, detailed, and vivid messages are within a group” (Lowry et al., 2006, p.
 635).
-A sample item includes “In terms of our group’s communication, responses were filled with details.”
+A sample item is “In terms of our group’s communication, responses were filled with details.”
 The measure has high internal reliability ( = .77).

-Communication openness (O’Reilly & Roberts, 1977) measures the “willingness of a group member to be receptive to the communication of others” (Lowry et al., 2006, p.
+The communication openness subscale (O’Reilly & Roberts, 1977) measures the “willingness of a group member to be receptive to the communication of others” (Lowry et al., 2006, p.
 635).
-A sample item includes “When people communicated to each other in this group, there was a great deal of understanding.”
+A sample item is “When people communicated to each other in this group, there was a great deal of understanding.”
 The measure has high internal reliability ( = .80).

-Communication accuracy (O’Reilly & Roberts, 1977) measures “the degree to which information in a group is correctly communicated and properly understood” (Lowry et al., 2006, p.
+The communication accuracy subscale (O’Reilly & Roberts, 1977) measures “the degree to which information in a group is correctly communicated and properly understood” (Lowry et al., 2006, p.
 635).
-A sample item includes “The information I received was generally accurate.”
+A sample item is “The information I received was generally accurate.”
 The measure has high internal reliability ( = .78).

-Group Effectiveness (Jung & Sosik, 2002) measures an individual’s perception of how effective a group or team was at completing its goals and tasks.
-A sample item includes “My group accomplished its goals successfully”.
+Group Effectiveness.
+The group effectiveness scale (Jung & Sosik, 2002) measures an individual’s perception of how effective a group or team is at completing its goals and tasks.
+A sample item is “My group accomplished its goals successfully.”
 The measure has high internal reliability ( = .73).

 Results